 We set out to drive the four hours from Quito to the border.
 Three hours into the journey I asked Kelli a question.
 No response.
 I looked over, Kelli’s eyes were rolling in the back of her head she was only semi-conscious and was groaning from the fever which had suddenly taken her once more.

-We still had one hour to get to the border and who knows how long to cross at the border into Colombia.
-Then a ten-plus hour drive straight through the dangerous southern area of Colombia where the ever-present danger of the guerrillas makes it unsafe for foreign travelers.
+We still had one hour to get to the border and who knows how long to cross the border into Colombia.
+Then a ten-plus hour drive straight through the dangerous southern area of Colombia where the ever-present danger of the guerrillas makes it unsafe for foreign travelers to stop the car, let alone stay and rest.

 We could turn back now and try to find medical help in Quito, or we could plunge one and hope Kelli survived long enough to make it to Cali, the large city in the middle of Colombia where we might find some quality medical help.
-Conscious of our tight timelines and dwindling time in South America, Kelli was reluctant to spend her time doubling back to seek medical care in Quito.
+Ever the pragmatist, Kelli was reluctant to spend her time doubling back to seek medical care in Quito.
 “Keep going!” she croaked weakly.
 Keeping with tradition, we abandoned reason and continued on.

 Here there was a car park where it was said you could camp overnight in the relative safety of the gated garage.
 Arriving on dusk we paid for a car park and fell asleep in the back of the car.